 Make sure you provide your insurer with as much information as possible about your heart condition and your family medical history.
 To improve your chances of getting a policy, take any medical test the insurer asks for to help determine your risk level.

-Asthma is a very common health condition, and as long as you can show medical history to prove that your asthma is well managed (without a history of regular hospital visits), you can generally get approval for life insurance without being penalized.
+Asthma is a common health condition.
+As long as your medical history proves you’ve managed it well — without a history of regular hospital visits — you can see approval for life insurance with asthma without penalty.

-This may seem like an uninsurable pre-existing condition, but every cancer diagnosis, treatment and recovery is unique, which is why insurers will treat an applicant with cancer in their medical history individually too — don’t automatically think you can’t be covered with life insurance.
+This may sound like an uninsurable pre-existing condition, but every cancer diagnosis, treatment and recovery is unique.
+Which is why insurers analyze the medical histories of cancer survivors interested in life insurance individually too.

-In some cases, an applicant with a cancer diagnosis or history may be monitored by an insurance company for six months to a year before being approved.
+In some cases, an applicant with a cancer diagnosis or history may be monitored by an insurance company for up to a year before approval.

-Obesity is one of those root conditions that can lead to other health problems such as heart disease or diabetes.
-The level of risk is determined by your body mass index rating and coverage for obese applicants will likely be more expensive.
-Insurers also may only cover claims unrelated to their weight, while applicants who are morbidly obese may not be able to secure life insurance at all.
+Obesity is one of those root conditions that can lead to health problems like heart disease or diabetes.
+The level of risk is determined by your body mass index rating, and coverage for obese applicants can be more expensive.
+Insurers may cover claims unrelated to weight only, while applicants who are morbidly obese may not be able to secure life insurance at all.

-At the same time, weight related health conditions such as malnourishment or anorexia can also affect life insurance premiums, as these applicants are exposed to a range of health risks because of their poor diet and weakened body.
-For example, applicants who are currently suffering with anorexia may not be able to obtain life insurance coverage, while others may need to prove they’re in remission before being approved.
+At the same time, weight-related health conditions such as malnourishment or anorexia can also affect life insurance premiums, as these applicants are exposed to a range of health risks that result from a poor diet and weakened body.
+For example, applicants with anorexia may not be able to obtain life insurance coverage, while others may need to prove they’re in remission before approval.